dftbplus/skprogs/README.rst

 We recommend to set up a dedicated conda environment and to use the `mamba solver <https://mamba.readthedocs.io/>`_ ::

+  conda install -n base mamba
-  conda create --name skprogs
+  conda create -n skprogs
   conda activate skprogs
-  conda install conda-libmamba-solver
-  conda config --set solver libmamba

 to install the latest stable release of SkProgs (Fortran and Python components)::